Azure-Samples/IoT-Edge-K8s-KubeVirt-Deployment/README.md

-# kvedge
+# KVEdge
-Accelerator to demonstrate deployment of IoT Edge in K8s using KubeVirt
+Accelerator to demonstrate deployment of IoT Edge in K8s using [KubeVirt](http://kubevirt.io/)